 Leather is tanned by one of many different processes and each produces different results and characteristics of the finished leather.
 Common tanning processes include chrome, vegetable, and silicone.
 Also, boots are either oil tanned or dry tanned.
-Most uniform and dress boots are coated with a “finishe”, similar to a varnish on wood, so they can be polished to shine.
-These are basically “sealed off”, meaning no liquid (including oil) will penetrate their surface.
+Most uniform and dress boots are coated with a polymer, so they can be polished to shine.
+These are sealed off, meaning no liquid (including oil) will penetrate their surface.

 2) Can I use it on suede?